calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 Y = Superarctic.
 Below -40

-The second letter measures aridity zones.
+The second part measures aridity zones.

-Aridity zones are measured using evapotraspiration, and thresholds had to be manually adjusted to match the boundaries of vegetation zones.
+Aridity zones are measured using evapotraspiration.

-In the future, a more scientifically and specifically defined aridity calculation may be available.

-In the meantime, further information on the specifics of the aridity calculations may be found my examining my code and figuring out how it works.

-In my system, the lettering of the aridity zones is as follows:
+To see the exact method we used to determine aridity zones, please visit https://www.dickinsonclimate.com/classification.html.

+The differences in ratios between mediterranean and monsoon may seem strange until you consider that evaporation rates are higher in the warmer months, therefore, the reason for a difference between these ratios (and their corresponding vegetation zones) is intuitive if you really think about it.

+Aridity does not appear to be relevant to the classification of climates that fall within subarctic, arctic, superarctic, cold summer, very cold summer, freezing summer, or frigid summer zones.

+Climate classifications that fall within these zones are not measured by aridity.

 H = Humid

 G = Semihumid

-M = Meditterranean (If not arid desert and if < 40% of percipitation falls in the sunniest half of the year)

 W = Monsoon (If not arid desert and if > 80% of percipitation falls in the sunniest half of the year)

+M = Mediterranean (If not arid desert and if < 40% of percipitation falls in the sunniest half of the year)

 S = Semiarid

 D = Arid Desert

-The differences in ratios between mediterranean and monsoon may seem strange until you consider that evaporation rates are higher in the warmer months, therefore, the reason for a difference between these ratios (and their corresponding vegetation zones) is intuitive if you really think about it.

-It is possible that aridity zone ratios may be further refined in the future; a more scientific examination of vegatation may require fine tuning.

-On the other hand, climate zones and zummer zones are unlikely to be changed in the future; due to their root in Celsius and thus their categorizations being simple and intuitive percentages of the difference between the freezing and boiling temperatures of water.

-Aridity does not appear to be relevant to the classification of climates that fall within subarctic, arctic, superarctic, cold summer, very cold summer, freezing summer, or frigid summer zones.

-Climate classifications that fall within these zones are not measured by aridity.

-The third letter measures the severity of the summers by measuring the average temperature of the warmest month in Celsius.
+The third part measures the severity of the summers by measuring the average temperature of the warmest month in Celsius.

 H = Hypercaneal Summer.
 50 and above (hypothetical)